-Multiple measures of performance on various products of learning are employed throughout the candidate's program of study.
+Multiple measures of performance on various products of learning are employed throughout the teacher candidate's program of study.

-Course-Based Assessments (all ITP, ADV)
+Course-Based Assessments (ITP, ADV)

-Candidates demonstrate competence on a variety of assignments such as tests, research papers, case studies, lesson and unit planning, field experiences, interviews, oral presentations, performances, and original productions.
-In professional studies and content pedagogy courses candidates, within undergraduate and graduate programs, are asked routinely to reflect on their own growth and development as evidenced in both the process and the products generated in their formal course work.
+Teacher candidates demonstrate competence on a variety of assignments such as tests, research papers, case studies, lesson and unit planning, clinical practice, interviews, oral presentations, performances, and original productions.
+In professional studies and content pedagogy courses, teacher candidates within both undergraduate and graduate programs are asked routinely to reflect on their own growth and development as evidenced in both the process and the products generated in their formal course work.
 Selected course-based assessments, identified as signature assignments, are evaluated using ITP and ADV common rubrics mapped to Program standards (for more information see section below, ePortfolio).
-These rubrics are shared across the unit though signature assignments vary from program area to program area.
+These rubrics are shared across the unit, though signature assignments may vary from program area to program area.